Thursday, December 24, 2015

 There are Christmases in my life that I would rather not remember.
 There were a lot of sorrowful holidays for me growing up, and many other Gen Xers would say the same.
 Of course, we find new ways to be happy, we make new traditions, we try not to let the past overshadow the present.
 In those evening moments when the sun sets and the Christmas lights start to come on in the neighborhood, if I need to, I let myself grieve for a few moments, and then and then I move on to something quotidian to bring me back to the present, like putting dishes into a sink of hot soapy water, or making hot apple cider so that the house is full of the smell of cinnamon and cloves.
 It is amazing what spiritual beings we are, and at the same time, it is profound that we are so rooted to the earth, the way we are flesh and blood beings, connected to the physical things around us.
 Christ was born into the most humble beginnings imaginable, and when he did, God became less abstract to us, he became someone who breathes the same air that we do.
 He became incarnate.

-Why the world needs God is because it is a broken place, and because we live in a broken place, we also find ourselves broken.
+Why the world needs God is because it is a broken place, and because we live in a broken place, we also at times find ourselves broken.
 And when God made himself incarnate, he made himself vulnerable to every wound, heartbreak, and betrayal that a person can experience in this life.
 This is what brings me to my knees every Christmas - that God made himself a defenseless infant to the coldness of night, so that he would fully know what we feel like when we are cold.
 When Christ was born, the love of God became so profoundly palpable.
 When Christ was born, he proved that love means suffering with those who suffer.
 When Christ was born, everything changed.

 God is with us.